FAQ, complete with information the Literary Six-Pack, is

 A: A subcommittee of the Oklahoma Reads Oklahoma Steering

 six book titles.
-Oklahomans vote from September through October for
+Oklahomans voted from September through October for

 one book from the list of six works.
 Voting

-will take place online.
-The winning selection will be announced in November,
+took place online.
+The winning selection was announced in November each year,

-and the reading and discussion programs and activities will take place
+and the reading and discussion programs and activities took place

 the following year.
 The first “election” took place in 2003,